 Petra is a city in Jordan that might date back as far as the 5th Century BC.
-It is sometimes also called the “Rose City” for the color of the stone out of which it was carved.
+It is sometimes also called the “Rose City” for the colour of the stone out of which it was carved.
 Petra is a famous example of rock-cut architecture in which people create structures by carving out rock from a natural site.

 3. Great Wall of China

 The Great Wall of China is the longest structure on Earth with a length of 3945 miles or 6350 kilometers.
 Parts of it were built in the 7th Century BC.
 It runs from the east to the west and was constructed to protect the Chinese from barbarian raiders.

 Located in Wiltshire, England, Stonehenge has been on UNESCO’s list of World Heritage Sites since 1986.
 Archaeologists believe parts of it date back as far as 3000 BC.
 Each of the standing stones is around 13 feet tall and weighed 25 tons.

 1. Great Pyramid of Giza